dwaware/UniversalGravitySim/README.md

 # UniversalGravitySim
 Newton's Universal Law of Gravitation

-Force-based solar system sym useful for testing interaction between asteroids (or comets, etc.)
+Force-based solar system sim useful for testing interaction between asteroids (or comets, etc.) and other planets/stars.

 Clicking the screen destroys the current asteroid and creates a new one where the user clicked.
 The speed of the new asteroid increases as the user continues to hold the mouse button down, up to a preset maximum, and when the user releases the mouse button the asteroid begins it's journey.